yobson/FilmML/README.md

 # FilmML
-A machine learning film recomendation experiment designed for a lower power and memory enviroment than depp learning.
+A machine learning film recomendation experiment designed for a lower power and memory enviroment than deep learning.
 By the end, it should be filly interfaced with C# and elasticsearch (for an ASP.net site).

 ## Enviroment Setup
 ### POSIX